 Herbicide applications must comply with all laws and regulations, including any applicable water quality control plan requirements, pertaining to storage, use, and application.
 If herbicide treatments are needed, consultation with a licensed Pest Control Advisor shall occur.

-Herbicide application is prohibited under the following conditions: in winds that exceed seven miles per hour, during a Precipitation Event or in violation of any label directions related to precipitation, or during Wildfire or Response Activities.
+Herbicide application is prohibited under the following conditions: in winds that exceed seven miles per hour, during a Precipitation Event or in violation of any label directions related to precipitation, or during Wildfire or Urgent Response Activities.

 Final Stabilization: Dischargers shall stabilize project areas by implementing the following conditions: